Categories

 Foundational Models

-This is a fairly recent development in AI, and refers to model trained on a very large amount of data that can be applied to a broad range of tasks.
+This is a fairly recent development in AI, and refers to a model trained on a very large amount of data that can be applied to a broad range of tasks.
 See GPT-3 for an example that has gained a lot of publicity.
-These models have potential to have a huge impact on education, as they can be applied to fields such as writing answers to essays questions or solving graduate level maths problems.
+These models have the potential to have a huge impact on education, as they can be applied to fields such as writing answers to essay questions or solving graduate-level maths problems.

 Generative AI